The project will revitalise and transform Australia’s busiest commuter hub.Sydney Central Station Metro

 - Decluttering thoroughfares by increasing column spacing from 12 to 15 metres.

 - Changed services design, reducing large quantities of service ducting.

 - Highly efficient water systems, including rainwater and stormwater systems.

-- Renewable energy technologies such as solar lighting and photovoltaic technologies to eliminate smell and noise from diesel-based portable light towers.
+- Renewable energy technologies such as solar technologies to eliminate smell, noise and carbon footprint from diesel-based portable light towers.

 The team maintained their focus on delivering the project in the most sustainable way.
-In July 2021, the project achieved a 6 Star Green Star Design Review rating from the Green Building Council of Australia, representing World Leadership in sustainable building design.
-Through this process, several outcomes were recognised, including: a 90% reduction in potable water consumption; implementation of a Climate Adaptation Plan; and a 123% reduction in Life Cycle Environmental indicators (such as climate change and ozone layer depletion) associated with materials selection and operational energy efficiency, compared to a reference project.
+In May 2021, the project achieved a 6 Star Green Star Design Review rating from the Green Building Council of Australia, representing World Leadership in sustainable building design.
+Through this process, several outcomes were recognised, including: a 90% reduction in potable water consumption; implementation of a Climate Adaptation Plan; and a 123% total cumulative saving across 13 Life Cycle Environmental indicators (such as climate change and ozone layer depletion) associated with materials selection and operational energy efficiency, compared to a reference project.

-- 92% steel used was manufactured in Australia
+- 90% steel used to date was manufactured in Australia

-- 72% of all reinforcing mesh and reinforcing bar installed on the project was manufactured by polymer inject technology, an energy reducing technology
+- 69% of all reinforcing mesh and reinforcing bar installed on the project to date was manufactured by polymer inject technology, an energy reducing technology (exceeding contractual target)

-- 56% projected non-potable water use over the infrastructure lifecycle
+- 52% projected non-potable water use over the infrastructure lifecycle (significantly exceeding contractual target).

-- More than $15.5m was invested in Aboriginal Participation throughout the duration of the project, significantly exceeding targets.
+- More than $15.5m has been invested in Aboriginal Participation throughout the duration of the project to date (significantly exceeding contractual target).